Peter Kürten: 1930

 The murder of Gertrude Albermann proved to be Kürten's final fatal attack, although he did engage in a spate of non-fatal hammer attacks and attempted strangulations between February and May 1930, maiming ten victims in these assaults.
-All the victims survived and many were able to describe their attacker to police.
+All the victims survived and many were able to describe their attacker to the police.

 On 14 May 1930, an unknown man approached a 20-year-old woman named Maria Budlick at Düsseldorf station.
 Discovering Budlick had travelled to Düsseldorf from Köln in search of lodgings and employment, he offered to direct her towards a local hostel.
 Budlick agreed to follow the man, although she became apprehensive when he attempted to lead her through a scarcely populated park.
 The pair began to argue, whereupon another man approached the two, asking whether Budlick was being pestered by her companion.
 When Budlick nodded, the man with whom she had been arguing simply walked away.
 The identity of the man who reportedly came to Budlick's aid was Peter Kürten.

 Kürten invited the distressed young woman to his apartment on Mettmanner Straße to eat and drink before Budlick—correctly deducing the underlying motive for Kürten's hospitality—stated she was uninterested in engaging in sex with him.
 Kürten calmly agreed and offered to lead Budlick to a hotel, although he instead lured her into the Grafenburg Woods, where he seized her by the throat and attempted to strangle her as he raped her.
 When Budlick began to scream, Kürten released his grasp on her throat, before allowing her to leave.

 Budlick did not report this assault to police, but described her ordeal in a letter to a friend, although she addressed the letter incorrectly.
 As such, the letter was opened at the post office by a clerk on 19 May.
 Upon reading the contents of the letter, this clerk forwarded the letter to the Düsseldorf police.
 This letter was read by Chief Inspector Gennat, who assumed there was a slim chance Budlick's assailant might be the Düsseldorf murderer.
 Gennat interviewed Budlick, who recounted her ordeal, further divulging one of the reasons Kürten had spared her was because she had falsely informed him she could not remember his address.
 She agreed to lead the police to Kürten's home, on Mettmanner Straße.
-When the landlady of the property let Budlick into the room of 71 Mettmanner Straße, Budlick confirmed to Gennat this was the address of her assailant.
+When the landlady of the property let Budlick into the room of 71 Mettmanner Straße, Budlick confirmed to Gennat that this was the address of her assailant.
 The landlady confirmed to the chief inspector the tenant's name was Peter Kürten.